 In my opinion, the best part of dining at Hawkers is the atmosphere and decor.
 I enjoyed seeing the colorful posters, signs, and mix of decor.
 It is also interesting that each seating area has a different vibe.
 The food and drinks take a back seat to the atmosphere created at Hawkers.
 I recommend visiting just to experience something new and different in Charlotte, NC.

-Card rarities in Magic: The Gathering comprise of common, uncommon, rare, and mythic rare.
-Typically, each pack of cards contains 10 commons, 3 uncommons, and 1 rare or mythic rare.
-Over time, players accumulate piles of commons and uncommons that are deemed unplayable in most formats of the game.
+Card rarities in Magic: The Gathering comprise of common, uncommon, rare, and mythic.
+Typically, each pack of cards contains 10 commons, 3 uncommon, and 1 rare or mythic.
+Over time, players accumulate piles of commons and uncommon that are deemed unplayable in most formats of the game.
 These piles of extra cards are called bulk cards.
-Players often sell local gaming stores (LGS) a mix of 1,000 commons and uncommons (bulk) for $3.00 to $5.00 in store credit or cash.
+Players often sell local gaming stores (LGS) a mix of 1,000 commons and uncommon (bulk) for $3.00 to $5.00 in-store credit or cash.
 An LGS will either organize the bulk cards for single selling or re-sell it at a higher price.
-For example, one of my LGS buys 1,000 bulk cards for $3.00 in store credit.
+For example, one of my LGS buys 1,000 bulk cards for $3.00 in-store credit.
 They will then sell a bundle box quantity (about 550 cards) of unsorted bulk for $5.00.

 Why Pick Bulk?

-Sifting through unsorted bulk cards is a time consuming process.
-However, there is some incentive for players to look through boxes of unorganized cards.
-An LGS will buy a collection of cards from a player, but not have the time to go through every box of bulk cards.
-These unchecked boxes can end up on shelves for players to look through and purchase.
-Even though these boxes were labeled as bulk, there are many commons and uncommons in MTG worth multiple dollars each.
-My favorite website to see valuable bulk cards by set is MTG Dawnglare.
-You can search by format and MTG set to find commons and uncommons worth a $1.00 or more.
-Newer can also contain valuable cards that players often overlook.
-For example, Reliquary Tower from Core 2019 sell for about $3.00 each.
-You can buylist them to a vendor for $1.50 each.
-Finding just four copies of Reliquary Tower in a bulk box will offset the $5.00 spent on 546 other cards.
-A few good pulls from an unsorted box will allow you to essentially get the rest of the cards for free.
+Sifting through bulk cards is a time-consuming process.
+However, there is an incentive for players to look through bulk boxes.
+An LGS may buy a collection of cards from a player, but not have the time to go through every card box.
+Unchecked boxes can end up on shelves for players to look through.
+There are many common and uncommon in MTG worth multiple dollars.
+My favorite website to view valuable bulk cards by set is MTG Dawnglare.
+You can search by format or set to find common and uncommon cards worth over $1.00.
+Newer sets may contain valuable cards that players overlook.
+For example, Reliquary Tower from Core 2019 sells for about $3.00.
+You can buylist Reliquary Tower to a vendor for $1.50 each.
+Finding just four copies of Reliquary Tower will offset the $5.00 spent on 546 other cards.
+A few decent pulls from an unsorted box will allow you to keep the rest of the cards for essentially free.
 Any value gained from the remaining bulk cards can net a profit.

 My Tips for Effective Bulk Picking

-1. Knowledge of the Most Played Commons and Uncommons in Constructed Formats
+1. Knowledge of the Most Played Commons and Uncommon in Constructed Formats

 Part of successfully picking bulk is knowing what you should pull out of a card box.
 The most played cards are usually worth more than others of similar rarities.
 A great place to start is with MTGGoldfish's format staple lists.
 To maximize value, I would focus on the Modern and Legacy card lists.
-I have found better returns on older cards than most Standard legal commons and uncommons.
+I have found better returns on older cards than most Standard-legal commons and uncommon.

 2. Knowledge of the Most Played EDH Cards by Color